Guide to Buying Real Estate With a Credit Card

 Alternatives to Buying Real Estate With Credit Cards

 • Personal loans: A personal loan is another financing option, particularly if you have strong credit.
-It offers a higher borrowing limit and longer repayment timeline compared to a credit card.
+It generally offers a higher borrowing limit and has a longer repayment timeline compared to a credit card.
 Also, as mentioned earlier, personal loan interest rates are generally lower than credit card APRs.

 • Personal savings: Another option is using cash and avoiding credit cards and other methods of borrowing altogether.
 If you have personal savings that you can tap into or are willing to hold off on investing in real estate until you’ve built up enough savings, you can potentially avoid costly finance charges.